KEY LARGO

 This action gave a Rock Harbor address to everyone on Key Largo Key living north of Tavernier.
 And once again, the community of Key Largo had no definable center or identity.
 The old Rock Harbor Post Office, a small building located at mile marker 100, was recently demolished in 1993, quietly erasing another small piece of Key's history.

+Now we must step back in time further than usual.
 The movie "Key Largo" occurred during the tenure of George Brown as the Rock Harbor postmaster.
 Local businessmen wanted to capitalize on the international popularity of Key Largo, but there was not even a Key Largo mailing address.
 In 1952, the name of the Rock Harbor Post Office was arbitrarily changed to the Key Largo Post Office.
 Nothing really changed except the post office sign and the cancellation stamp.
 The effect was to combine Key Largo, Rock Harbor, the Ocean Reef Club, the Angler's Club and Newport into one postal community, and everybody north of Tavernier had Key Largo as a new address.
 Outgoing letters were postmarked Rock Harbor on May 31, 1952 and Key Largo on June 1, 1952.
 It was then that the name of Key Largo as a community, not as an island, was resurrected.

 Tavernier = 75